-On December 3, 2020 Pentucket Bank President Jonathan Dowst emailed the following message to all employees.
-Whether you're a valued customer, trusted partner, or simply a member of one the many communities where we operate, we hope you'll find these words encouraging as well.
+On December 3, 2020, Pentucket Bank President Jonathan Dowst emailed the following message to all employees.
+Whether you're a valued customer, trusted partner, or simply a member of one of the many communities where we operate, we hope you'll find these words encouraging as well.

 This morning, steam rose off the paper cup of coffee in my hand as I walked to the park along the river.

 I reached the gazebo where Phil, my homeless neighbor, was sleeping and could see the steam rising from the head of his tattered blankets as well.
 As has become our custom when I’m in town, I put the coffee down next to him with a “Good Morning”, and his head emerged from the blankets.
 He looked around, grunted, shook off the sleep, and took the coffee in his hands.
 “Cold one”, he said.